phusion/passenger/CONTRIBUTING.md

 <a name="contrib_docs"></a>
 ## Contributing documentation

 All good software should have good documentation, and we take this very seriously.
-However writing and maintaing quality documentation is not an easy task.
+However writing and maintaining quality documentation is not an easy task.
 If you are not skilled in C++ or programming, then writing documentation is the easiest way to contribute.

 Most documentation can be located in the `doc` directory, and are either written in Markdown or in Asciidoc format.
 They can be compiled to HTML with `rake doc`.
 You need [Mizuho](https://github.com/FooBarWidget/mizuho) to compile Asciidoc and [BlueCloth](http://deveiate.org/projects/BlueCloth) to compile Markdown.
 Both gems are automatically installed as part of the Phusion Passenger developer tools.